Dunstable Downs: Ascents

-Archaeological sites
+History and archaeology

 View of the Five Knolls Barrow Cemetery, looking north.

-The Five Knolls Barrow Cemetery is located at the northern tip of the Dunstable Downs.
+Five Knolls

+The best-known prehistoric monument is the Five Knolls round-barrow cemetery, prominently positioned above the western scarp.
+Despite its name, the surviving cemetery consists of seven barrows: three bell barrows, two bowl barrows and two pond barrows.
+Historic England describes is at the only known round-barrow cemetery of its type in Bedfordshire; the inclusion of two pond barrows is particularly notable because these are a comparatively rare monument.

 First described by antiquarian William Stukeley in the 18th century, the site contained burials from the late Neolithic to Saxon eras prior to excavation.
 They include the "Five Knolls Woman", aged between 35 and 40 years, buried on her side with a flint knife.
 A mother and child, buried with a number of echinoid fossils were also found, dating approximately from the early Bronze Age.
 The site is also known for the deviant burial of executed Saxon criminals.

 Natural history

-The downs are home to a wide variety of wildlife including many rare wild flowers, such as the bee orchid, and butterfly species, like the marbled white and the chalkhill blue.
+The characteristic grassland of Dunstable Downs is not a wholly untouched natural habitat.
+It is a semi-natural landscape created and sustained by long-term grazing.
+Short grazing prevented scrub and coarse grasses from dominating, allowing a diverse chalk flora to persist.
+The twentieth-century decline in grazing consequently changed the vegetation, requiring later conservation management to reproduce some of the conditions formerly created by agriculture.

-Areas of the west-facing slope were notified in 1987 under the Wildlife and Countryside Act 1981 as a Site of Special Scientific Interest (SSSI) called Dunstable and Whipsnade Downs.
+Much of the scarp forms part of the Dunstable and Whipsnade Downs SSSI, designated for its unimproved chalk grassland and associated habitats.
+Areas of the west-facing slope were notified in 1987 under the Wildlife and Countryside Act 1981.
+Scrub, tall-herb communities and woodland add further structural diversity.
 Blow's Down is a continuation of the Dunstable Downs escarpment on the eastern side of Dunstable.
-It is also an SSSI and most of it is managed by the Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire (as Blow's Downs).
+Most of it is managed by the Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire (as Blow's Downs).

+The Downs are home to a wide variety of wildlife including many rare wild flowers, such as the bee orchid, and butterfly species, like the marbled white and the chalkhill blue.